postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 If the request returned a `200` status code, the test will pass.
 Otherwise, it will fail.
 Try changing the expected status code in your test script and running the request again.

-Using the `pm.expect` syntax gives your test result messages a different format—experiment with the alternatives to achieve the output you find most useful.
+Using the `pm.expect` syntax gives your test result messages a different format.
+Experiment with the alternatives to achieve the output you find most useful.

 > Use the __Run in Postman__ button in the [Intro to writing tests collection](https://documenter.postman.com/view/1559645/RzZFCGFR?version=latest) to import templates containing some example test scripts into Postman and experiment with the code.